Seanachan/UniAir_tix/README.md

 2024/03/13

 For the purpose of getting tickets during busy season.

 **This bot has been only been tested on Mac M1 Pro**

+# How to set up

+Step 1 : run this

+`python3 settings.py`

+Step 2 : Just follow the instructions in command line

+Step 3: The desired settings will be stored in settings.json file

+**Keep the .json file to be stored under the same category**

+> You can check where category it is located at by running `pwd`

 # How to Execute Source Code